Your Credit Score

 More information about these services can be found on our types of access page.

-If you and the representative are married or in a civil partnership, their authority will come to an end when the marriage / civil partnership formally ends, unless the legal document says otherwise.
+If the account holder and the representative are married or in a civil partnership, their authority will come to an end when the marriage/civil partnership formally ends, unless the legal document says otherwise.

 This applies to all types of power of attorney, but not to court appointments, such as deputyship or guardianship.